Learn more about the artists supported by the Opera Awards Foundation.

 Phoebe is continually grateful to her sponsors at Help Musicians UK, the Sino-British Fellowship Trust, the Nicholas Boas Charitable Trust, Opera Prelude, Dr. Michael Shipley & Mr. Phillip Rudge, the John Wates Charitable Trust, along with the Opera Awards Foundation.

-Sky Ingram is an Australian soprano who trained at the National Opera Studio and the Opera Course at the Guildhall School of Music & Drama.
+Sky Ingram is an Australian soprano living in London, where she trained at the National Opera Studio (sponsored by Opera North) and studied on the Opera Course at the Guildhall School of Music & Drama.
+She also trained at the Western Australian Academy of Performing Arts, and the Elder Conservatorium, University of Adelaide.

-Sky performed the role of Lea in the world premiere of Glare for her debut at the Royal Opera House, Covent Garden in November 2014.
-During 2015 she sang Musetta in La Bohème for ETO and Avis in The Wreckers for the Bard SummerScape in New York, USA.
-Returning to the Royal Opera House, Sky sang the role of Venus in Rossi’s Orpheus at the Sam Wanamaker Playhouse and in 2016 she sang the title role of Rusalka in Valladolid, Spain.
+Sky performed the role of Lea in the world premiere of Glare for her debut at the Royal Opera House, Covent Garden in 2014 to huge critical acclaim.
+2015 marked her American debut as Avis in The Wreckers for the Bard SummerScape in New York, USA.
+Returning to the Royal Opera House, Sky sang the role of Venus in Rossi’s Orpheus at the Sam Wanamaker Playhouse in London and in 2016 she sang the title role of Rusalka in Valladolid, Spain, and La Contessa Le Nozze di Figaro in Norway.

-Other roles include Fiordiligi Cosi fan Tutte, Musetta/La Bohème, Helena/A Midsummer Night’s Dream, Frau Fluth/Die Lustigen Weiber von Windsor, Madame Lidoine/Dialogues des Carmelites (GSMD), Female Chorus/The Rape of Lucretia, Micaëla/Carmen, Pamina/The Magic Flute.
+Other roles include: Fiordiligi/Così fan Tutte, Frau Fluth/Die Lustigen Weiber von Windsor, Musetta/La Bohème, Madame Lidoine/Dialogues des Carmelites, Female Chorus/The Rape of Lucretia, Helena/A Midsummer Night’s Dream, Micaëla/Carmen, Clorinda/La Cenerentola, Emily/Our Town, Phyllis/Iolanthe, Pamina/The Magic Flute, Abigail Williams/The Crucible.

 Welsh born mezzo soprano Anna Jeffers began her studies at the Birmingham Conservatoire where she played many operatic roles and was a major prize winner.
 Anna continued her studies on the prestigious ENO Opera Works course 13/14 and was chosen as one of eighteen Opera Awards Foundation bursary winners which supported her studies at ENO.
 Anna is currently learning with Louise Crane and Janet Haney.